-Arctic Issues: Workshop Reports/Summaries
+Arctic Issues: Workshop Proceedings

 The Division hosts many workshops, symposia, and other meetings that provide information or bring together policy-makers, members of industry, scientists, and the general public to discuss timely issues.
 Discussions at workshops and other events are often published in workshop summaries, websites, newsletters, and other formats to preserve and make publicly accessible the information or discussions from the event.

 Linkages Between Arctic Warming and Mid-Latitude Weather Patterns, Summary of a Workshop (2014)

 The National Research Council held a workshop in September 2013 to review the connections between Arctic warming and mid-latitude weather patterns, to discuss gaps in understanding, and to explore future research needs.
 Presenters and participants at the workshop (see list of participants) included many leading researchers in this realm with a diverse array of perspectives.
 Several hypotheses for how Arctic warming may be influencing mid-latitud...
 More >>

 Opportunities to Use Remote Sensing in Understanding Permafrost and Related Ecological Characteristics: Report of a Workshop (2014)

 Climate change is causing the widespread thawing and degradation of permafrost, subsurface soil or rock that remains frozen for two or more consecutive years.
 Changes in permafrost could cause significant impacts -- for example, by causing erosion that damages buildings, roads, or other infrastructure, by causing shifts in ecosystems, and by contributing large amounts of carbon to the atmosphere.
 Data are needed to observe and monito...
 More >>